RedSeal-co/ts-java/README.md

 $ npm install -g ts-java
 ```

-But you can also intall ts-java as a dev dependency and run it from ./node_modules/.bin/ts-java:
+But you can also install ts-java as a dev dependency and run it from ./node_modules/.bin/ts-java:

 ```bash
 $ npm install ts-java --save-dev